Exclusive: In WHO overhaul push, EU urges changes to handling of pandemics

 At that meeting, WHO director-general Tedros Adhanom Gheybreyesus told EU ministers the COVID-19 pandemic “should be seen as a wake-up call” and said the agency was reviewing how its rules were applied by member states, according to the debrief.

-Reporting by Francesco Guarascio @fraguarascio and Andreas Rinke; Edting by Josephine Mason and Carmel Crimmins
+Reporting by Francesco Guarascio @fraguarascio and Andreas Rinke; Additional reporting by Gabriel Crossley in Beijing; Editing by Josephine Mason and Carmel Crimmins

 Our Standards: The Thomson Reuters Trust Principles.